me97esn/GoneSurfingSimulation/scripts/README.md

 ## Water height

-For water height, x3d files are read.
-Therefor a different script is used then for the wave forces.

-1. The scripts append data to the target json files.
-The first step if these files should be newly created is to delete the old target json files.
-These are specified in the ./convert_x3d_files_to_ue4_datatable.sh file
 1. From a terminal, run `./open_simulation.sh`.
 This makes sure that the blender with FlipFluids addon installed is used
-1. Choose the water surface and modyfy the modifier: remesh to have the amount of resolution I prefer.
-The higher the less data, but make sure that the slopes are still close to the original, and that no part of the water surface disappears.
-I should probably have adaptivity:0
-1. Open the file ./export_selection_as_x3d.py, change the start_frame and end_frame and copy the content.
+1. Open the file ./export_fluid_surface_to_3d_samples.py, change the start_frame, end_frame and step to match the simulation.
+Then copy the content.
-1. In blender, select the fluid surface, click on Scripting and paste the content from the line above
+1. In blender, click on Scripting and paste the content from the line above
 1. Press enter twice to start the export
-1. If the exported x3d files becomes too large to include in one json file, split them over multiple directories and adjust the script convert_x3d_files_to_ue4_datatable.sh accordingly
-1. Open the file ./convert_x3d_files_to_ue4_datatable.sh and make sure that the url is the same one exported in the above step, and run it
-   Note: I've noticed that if the generated json file is too large (500Mb in my case) I get an "infinite loop" error when playing in UE4.
-1. In ue4, import the file as "WaveVerticesLocations_Struct"
+1. After the export is finished: run the script convert_waveheight_samples_to_frequency_domain.sh to export another json file, with fourier transformed data